Guillain–Barré syndrome: Rehabilitation

 Following the acute phase, around 40% of people require intensive rehabilitation with the help of a multidisciplinary team to focus on improving activities of daily living (ADLs).
-Studies into the subject have been limited, but it is likely that intensive rehabilitation improves long-term symptoms.
+Studies of the subject have been limited, but it is likely that intensive rehabilitation improves long-term symptoms.
 Teams may include physical therapists, occupational therapists, speech language pathologists, social workers, psychologists, other allied health professionals and nurses.
 The team usually works under the supervision of a neurologist or rehabilitation physician directing treatment goals.

-Physiotherapy interventions include strength, endurance, and gait training with graduated increases in mobility, maintenance of posture and alignment as well as joint function.
-Occupational therapy aims to improve everyday function with domestic and community tasks as well as driving and work.
+Physiotherapy interventions include strength, endurance, and gait training with graduated increases in mobility, maintenance of posture and alignment, as well as joint function.
+Occupational therapy aims to improve everyday function with domestic and community tasks, as well as driving and work.
 Home modifications, gait aids, orthotics, and splints may be provided.
 Speech-language pathology input may be required in those with speech and swallowing problems, as well as to support communication in those who require ongoing breathing support (often through a tracheostomy).
 Nutritional support may be provided by the team and by dietitians.
 Psychologists may provide counselling and support.
 Psychological interventions may also be required for anxiety, fear, and depression.

-Ongoing specialist community support, information, advice, and guidance is available from a range of Charities, Non-Government Organisations (NGOs), and Patient Advisory Groups around the world.
-In the United Kingdom this is provided by Inflammatory Neuropathies UK, in the USA it is provided by GBS/CIDP Foundation International, and in The European Union by a range of organisations under the umbrella of EPODIN (European Patient Organization for Dysimmune & Inflammatory Neuropathies).
+Ongoing specialist community support, information, advice, and guidance are available from a range of charities, NGOs, and patient advisory groups around the world.
+In the United Kingdom this is provided by Inflammatory Neuropathies UK, in the United States by GBS/CIDP Foundation International, and in the European Union by a range of organisations under the umbrella of EPODIN (European Patient Organization for Dysimmune & Inflammatory Neuropathies).

 Prognosis

-Guillain–Barré syndrome can lead to death as a result of many complications: severe infections, blood clots, and cardiac arrest likely due to autonomic neuropathy.
-Despite optimum care, this occurs in about 5% of cases.
+Guillain–Barré syndrome can lead to death as a result of many complications: severe infections, blood clots, and cardiac arrest, likely due to autonomic neuropathy.
+Despite optimal care, this occurs in about 5% of cases.

 There is a variation in the rate and extent of recovery.
 The prognosis of Guillain–Barré syndrome is determined mainly by age (those over 40 may have a poorer outcome), and by the severity of symptoms after two weeks.
 Furthermore, those who experienced diarrhea before the onset of the disease have a worse prognosis.
 In the nerve conduction study, the presence of conduction block predicts poorer outcomes at six months.
 In those who have received intravenous immunoglobulins, a smaller increase in IgG in the blood two weeks after administration is associated with poorer mobility outcomes at six months than those whose IgG level increased substantially.
 If the disease continues to progress beyond four weeks, or there are multiple fluctuations in the severity (more than two in eight weeks), the diagnosis may be chronic inflammatory demyelinating polyneuropathy, which is treated differently.

 In research studies, the outcome from an episode of Guillain–Barré syndrome is recorded on a scale from 0 to 6, where 0 denotes completely healthy: